-Last week I showed y’all my antique granny couch looking kind of lonely in a very big, very red room.
+My antique granny couch was looking kind of lonely in a very big, very red room.
 Well, that room…and every other room in our house…went through some major renovations in the spring of 2014.
 I have really been wanting to share that journey with y’all, and since the granny couch made its appearance last week, I thought now was as good a time as ever.

 I hope you enjoy the photos.
 I documented almost everything we did over the course of four months.
 It’s weird how philosophical one can get when in the throws of construction.
 It was a lot of really hard work, but somehow each task gave me time to think and reflect as I sludged through the monotony of brush stroke after brush stroke of paint.
 (I’m not complaining, I painted a couple thousand square feet of walls, doors, trim and molding, while my husband did all the back breaking grunt work.
 Thanks babe!)
 The feeling that really eclipsed all the fatigue and daily grind, was an overwhelming sense of gratitude, and the knowledge that there was nothing that I could ever do to deserve the good things in our lives.
 I was keenly aware that each good and holy thing is bestowed.
 It all felt like an intimate, glorious gift.
 I was humbled by the love of a good hearted, faithful Father.
 My self, my husband, and our Abba partnered together to make something beautiful, side by side.
 More and more I am convinced that this is how the Kingdom works its best magic here on earth.